katjakarhu/OpenCAQDA/README.md

 ### Mandatory

+- Code relationships: visualization and editing
+- Coding functionality
+    - Managing code (delete, rename)
+- Importing and exporting:
+    - Codes
+    - Notes/memos
+    - Projects

+### High priority:

 - Better user flow when:
     - Settings file does not exist
     - Database does not exist
-- Coding functionality
-    - Managing codes: TODO, see issues
-- Configuration
+- App configuration
     - User configuration: preliminary version exists
     - Database configuration: preliminary version exists
 - More unit tests

-### High priority:

 - Multi-user projects (with shared database)
     - Editable DB settings
     - Storing DB credentials
     - Other than SQLite support (MySQL, Postgres, etc.)
-- Code relationships: visualization and editing

 ### Nice to have:

-- Importing and exporting:
-    - Codes
-    - Notes/memos
-    - Projects
 - Activity log:
-    - Who did what
+    - Who did what (added notes, files, codes, edited codes, notes)
-    - Can be used as a basis for reporting your analysis process
+    - Can be used for reporting your analysis process
 - Case study features:
     - Cross case analysis view: compare the codes in cases

 ### Maybe some day

-- Many projects open at the same time
 - Codes to word cloud
 - Notes to word cloud
 - Sentiment analysis